Port Macquarie

 Port Macquarie has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Local infrastructure changes significantly influence an area's performance.
-AreaSearch identified 19 projects likely impacting the region.
-Notable initiatives include the Port Macquarie Base Hospital Mechanical and Clinical Infrastructure Upgrade, Ocean Estate Port Macquarie, Port Macquarie Aquatic Facility, and Hastings Residences Port Macquarie.
-The following list details those most relevant:.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch has identified 19 projects likely impacting the area.
+Key projects include Port Macquarie Base Hospital Mechanical and Clinical Infrastructure Upgrade, Ocean Estate Port Macquarie, Port Macquarie Aquatic Facility, and Hastings Residences Port Macquarie.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.